Why Performance Assessments Are Back in Style

 Replace Weakness with Strength

 The way to do this is to apply the Pareto Principle, or the 80/20 rule, to Performance Assessments.
-Yes, we must talk about areas of concern, but only allow this discussion to take up 20% of the performance assessment session.
+Yes, we must talk about areas of concern but only allow this discussion to take up 20% of the performance assessment session.
 Reserve the other 80% of the time to talk about the future.
 Use the employee strengths as the foundation for this part of the conversation.
 Determine how the company can leverage the natural talents and passions of the employee towards establishing and/or sustaining a competitive position in the marketplace.
 In his “Trombone Player Wanted” video series, Marcus Buckingham talks about the importance of helping employees to feel strong and successful every day.
-When employees have an opportunity to focus on their strengths and the importance of their role in fulfilling the company purpose, he/she can begin to understand his/her “why.”
+When employees have an opportunity to focus on their strengths and the importance of their role in fulfilling the company’s purpose, he/she can begin to understand his/her “why.”
 When people know their why, they have “clarity, meaning, and direction.”
 I can think of no better way to edge out the competition than to have a workforce who individually and collectively understands the why or purpose.

 Future of Performance Assessments

 Some may feel that the performance assessment process is reaching the end of the road and that employees are demanding different ways to receive feedback on their performance.
 I do agree that we should communicate and meet with employees more than one time per year; however, the ongoing points of feedback need to be pulled together at least annually to make sure that expectations are in alignment with the strategic goals of the company.
 Performance Assessments are not going out of style; they just need to be brought back to life in a different way (just like fashion styles).
-Watch our on-demand webinar on Why Performance Assessments Are Back in Style, as we help you makeover your performance assessment style to get the most value out of the dreaded annual process.